C.J. Abrams Player Props: Nationals vs. Dodgers

-The Washington Nationals, including C.J.
-Abrams (.171 batting average in his past 10 games), battle starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 9:10 PM ET.
+The Washington Nationals and C.J.
+Abrams, who went 1-for-3 with an RBI last time out, battle Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Royals.
+He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.

 C.J.
 Abrams Game Info & Props vs. the Dodgers